 I was required to research target markets needs and design a prototype to test within community care (Aged Care and Disability) to accommodate a self-directed care model in nine weeks.
 Let's go!

 Understand how NDIS is impacting care recipients, carers, families, individual care providers, organisations and identify opportunities for innovation for the market.

-Based on the short time frame, I defining a lean approach to conduct research, recruit, interview, workshop (discovery and ideate) to design experiment a potentially viable solution/s to present findings to Telstra Health's Innovation Council.
+Based on the short time frame, I defining a lean approach to conduct research, recruit, interview, workshop (discovery and ideate) to design and experiment a potentially viable solution to Telstra Health's Innovation Council.

 In partnership with Bendigo Health, provided five full-time carers plus five people with various disabilities to conduct 1:1 contextual interviews and workshops to better understand their day-to-day needs, motivations, challenges, aspirations, who they interact with and how this new self-model is currently impacting their lives.

 To understand the experience, I created a visual story of the current NDIS experience for a care recipient and families.